Logo

 May 10, 2025

-MBBS in Germany is a great choice for students looking to study MBBS, especially Indian students, due to its high-quality education, modern facilities, and low tuition fees at public universities.
-The MBBS program in Germany takes six years to complete and is divided into three phases.
-Germanly will intake students for MBBS courses in the month of February and September.
+Germany is a great choice for students looking to study MBBS, especially Indian students, due to its high-quality education, modern facilities, and low tuition fees at public universities.
+The duration of MBBS in Germany is of 6 years and is divided into three phases.
 They are required to pass language exams like TestDaF or DSH to qualify for admission.
 In terms of eligibility, students must have completed their 12th grade with Physics, Chemistry, and Biology, securing a minimum of 50–60% marks.
 Indian students must also clear NEET to apply.
+The NEET UG 2025 result has been declared, and the admissions for MBBS in Germany 2025 are now open for Indian students.

 Particulars